University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 ## 3.4 Run snippy over all samples

-This will take ~20 minutes to run
+This will take ~30 minutes to finish

 ```bash
 #!/bin/bash